310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% bubble Midori frown %}
 Erm, I’m aware that we‘ve decided to take turns being the leader of Ryuseitai…

-I mean, the leadership stuff was the whole reason things got tense in our unit, so I’m not against it…
+I mean, the leadership stuff was the whole reason things got tense in our unit[^5], so I’m not against it…
 {% endbubble %}

 {% bubble Midori frustrated %}